List of Power Rangers Samurai characters: Jayden Shiba

 After the final battle, Jayden stays at the Shiba house with Mentor Ji, finally learning to have fun now that his samurai duties are over, with Mentor Ji even giving him a new red colored guitar as a victory gift.

 He would later appear to provide assistance to the Power Rangers Super Megaforce, allowing them to make use of the Double Disc to battle an enemy.
 He and his teammates would then join the army of veteran Rangers who battle alongside the Megaforce Rangers against the Armada.

-As the Red Ranger, he is the Samurai of Fire and his personal weapon is the Fire Smasher, with the Bullzooka serving as his secondary weapon.
+As the Red Ranger, he is the Samurai of Fire and his personal weapon is the Fire Smasher, with the Bullzooka themed on a bazooka serving as his secondary weapon.
 The Fire Smasher can enter "Cannon Blast Mode" when using any auxiliary Zord disks.
 He pilots the Lion Folding Zord, the Tiger Zord, and the Bull Zord.
 The Lion Disk and the Lightning Disk allow him to use the moves "Blazing Strike" and "Lightning Fury" respectively.
 When both Disks are used in combination with two Spin Swords, Jayden can use the "Blazing Storm" attack.
 He can use the Black Box to access his Super Mode or the Shark Disk to access Shark Attack Mode.
 When piloting a zord he morphs into his Mega Mode form.
 He will morph into Super Mega Mode or Mega Shark Mode if he was in Super Mode or Shark Attack mode prior to morphing.
 Using the Shogun Buckle he can access Shogun Mode.

 Jayden Shiba is portrayed by Alex Heartman.
 As a child, he is portrayed by George Beca.